-1) Provide State Land for Important Environmental and Resource Development Purposes.
-DNR, as a general policy, should retain appropriate green belts, public-use corridors, water supply areas, riparian and coastal buffer areas, wildlife migration corridors, public access sites, material sites, roads and other public facilities, as well as other open space to create a desirable land use pattern in developing areas.
+Provide State Land for Important Environmental and Resource Development Purposes.
+DNR, as a general policy, should retain appropriate green belts, public-use corridors, water supply areas, riparian buffer areas, wildlife migration corridors, public access sites, material sites, roads and other public facilities, as well as other open space to create a desirable land use pattern in developing areas.
 Where appropriate other design and management approaches may be used; these may complement retained areas or substitute for them.

 Generally, however, subdivision design should provide for the creation of an open space system designed to protect or maintain important uses and values.
-Depending on the context, DNR may either protect these areas through retaining land in state or public ownership or through the imposition of a reservation of an interest in land for the maintenance of riparian values and access.
+Depending on the context, DNR may either protect these areas through retaining land in state or public ownership or through the imposition of a reservation of an interest in land for the maintenance of riparian values and access or through the use of a stipulation (i.e., 'subject to').

 - 2) Cost of Public Services.
 In accordance with AS 38.04.010, DNR will focus year-round settlement to areas where services exist or can be provided with reasonable efficiency.
 State land that is located beyond the range of existing schools and other necessary public services or that is located where development of sources of employment is improbable will be sited and designed to encourage seasonal use with sufficient separation between residences so that public services will not be necessary or expected.
 Wildfire management costs that result from settlement will be considered and minimized to the extent feasible. - 3) Ensure Access.
 DNR should ensure that legal, practical public access (roads, trails, or other options most appropriate to the particular situation) is identified and reserved to and within land offerings.
 However, the state is not legally obligated to construct roads.
 In instances where a subdivision or other development is to abut a major arterial, the location of driveway and main road access is to be coordinated with ADOT/PF and other approving agencies.
 Section line or other easements should not be relied on for access without field inspection of the practicality of such routes, where topography or other conditions might make the practicability of the section line location suspect.
 Identified access routes should be described in the land-offering brochure.
-Where needed to reduce the likelihood of conflicts with existing private owners, DNR may brush or flag public access routes to land offering projects. - 4) Subdivision Design.
+Where needed to reduce the likelihood of conflicts with existing private owners, DNR may brush or flag public access routes to land offering projects.

+4) Subdivision Design.
 Subdivisions will be designed to preserve and enhance the quality of the natural setting and the recreational opportunities that make an area attractive to potential buyers.
 State subdivision design will take account of site limitations and opportunities such as slope, drainage, soils, erosion, riparian zone and coastal buffer, and other features to ensure that sites offered are buildable and can be developed without the need for extensive public infrastructure.
-Riparian buffers and building setback shall be imposed on all disposals.
-DNR should review Borough subdivision requirements prior to the initiation of subdivision design.
-See also design requirements in C(1) and D(1), described previously, and Management Guidelines G and H in the Shorelands and Stream Corridors section of this chapter. - E. Other Guidelines Affecting Settlement.
-Other guidelines may affect settlement.
+Riparian buffers or building setbacks shall be imposed on all disposals where important riparian areas have been determined to exist.
+If there is some question as to whether a riparian protection area should be imposed, consult ADF&G. DNR should review Borough subdivision requirements prior to the initiation of subdivision design.
+See also design requirements described in C (1 through 3) and D (1), described previously, and Management Guidelines B through F in the 'Stream Corridors and Shorelands' section of this chapter.

+E. Other Guidelines Affecting Settlement.
+Other guidelines will affect settlement.
 See other sections of this chapter.